Travel Awards for SIGCIS Workshops

 We have four ongoing awards programs:

 - Computer History Museum Travel Awards.
 Funded annually from 2010 to 2013 with support from Richard S. Tedlow, the Class of 1949 Professor of Business Administration Emeritus at the Harvard Business School.
 Professor Tedlow is well known for his historical studies of business leadership and marketing, including recent biographies of Andy Grove of Intel and the Watsons of IBM.
+Funded in 2014 with a donation from the musem's chair, Len Shustek.

 - Michael S. Mahoney Travel Awards.
 These are made using proceeds from our annual auction of donated books donated by SIGCIS members, cash donations at the annual meeting, and income from the capital in the Mahoney Fund.
 Mahoney was the auctioneer at our first event, and encouraged the work of many graduate students in our field.